CookEditors/NOS/_posts/2015-09-10-planned-by-the-stars.md

 author: C. S. Montanye
 date: 2015-09-10
 category: short-stories
 excerpt: “Murder!”
 She said quietly.
-“At midnight you come upon this earth and at midnight the stars plan that you shall be removed from it.
+“At midnight you come upon this earth and at midnight the stars plan that you shall be removed from it."
 image: /assets/img/planned-by-the-stars.svg
 genre: Crook
 wordcount: 3551
 timetoread: EST TIME TO READ
 kindle: LINK TO KINDLE
 epub: LINK TO EPUB
 ---

 <section id="toc" class="toc">
   <header>